 2. What exactly is a miter angle?

 It is a joint which is made by cutting two parts of woods that are joint across the main surface.
 They are usually joint at 45 degrees angle to form a corner at a 90-degree angle usually.

 3. Which is the Best Miter Saw for use at home?

-Hitachi single bevel compound miter saw, and DeWalt compound Miter saw are the best fr home use.
+Hitachi single bevel compound miter saw (You see the review of Hitachi C12RSH2 ), and DeWalt compound Miter saw are the best fr home use.

 4. What are the reasons behind the smoking of the miter saw?